In this article

 Network virtualization (NV) is the software-based implementation of networking services.
 These services include Internet protocol (IP) routing, packet switching, traffic load balancing, and packet filtering.
 Before the existence of network virtualization, particular networking services were only available in dedicated hardware devices such as switches, routers, load balancers, and firewalls.

 There are many benefits to the use of network virtualization.
 It allows multiple networks to exist together on a single physical network infrastructure.
 Conversely, virtual LANs (VLANs) segment a physical network into multiple logical networks, thus decoupling network topologies from its underlying physical infrastructure.
-Both these network virtualization capabilities demonstrate its efficient use of resources and how it increases the flexibility of network design and deployment.
+Both these network virtualization capabilities demonstrate its efficient use of resources and how it increases network design and deployment flexibility.

 Network Functions Virtualization (NFV) replaces physical network devices with virtual services.
 These services perform the same functions as physical network devices.
 Virtual Machine Manager (VMM) can manage these services from the hypervisor.